AB 988 - THE MILES HALL LIFELINE ACT

 California is facing a mental health crisis.
 One in 6 Californians now live with a mental illness and suicides have been steadily climbing, increasing by 35% nationally over the last two decades.
 This tragic trend has only been exacerbated by COVID-19.

-For decades, California has failed to provide necessary mental health services amidst this growing mental health crisis.
-As a result, the police and the criminal justice system as whole often serve the state’s default mental health provider.
+For decades, California has failed to provide necessary mental health crisis services amidst this growing mental health crisis.
+As a result, the police and the criminal justice system as a whole often serve as the state’s default mental health provider.
 Currently, 10% of law enforcement agencies’ budgets – and 20% of staff time – are spent responding to individuals with mental illness.